ThePreston/AutomatedEnvironment/README.md

 # AutomatedEnvironment
-Automated Provisioning and Destroying of Environments
+Automated Provisioning and Destroying of Resources

 </BR>